nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Deleting weddings

 Success action: When a wedding is successfully deleted, the details of the deleted wedding is shown in the status message.
 The client of the wedding will have their wedding status reset.
 Persons who are involved in the wedding will also be unassigned.
-Timestamp in the status bar is updated.

 - To verify this: view the contact itself using `view` command, which will show the weddings the person is involved in.
 The deleted wedding should not be included.